Top 10 Richest Temples in the World

 The temple is dedicated to Sai Baba, also known as Shirdi Sai Baba, an Indian spiritual teacher who is revered as a saint and a fakir by his devotees and is seen as a manifestation of Sri Dattaguru.
 During and after his lifetime, he was adored by both Hindu and Muslim worshippers.

 Followers from all around the world visit this scenic temple.
-The location of the temple is in the very village where the Saint was said to have spent the most of his time performing miracles, teaching, and assisting those in need.
+The location of the temple is in the very village where the Saint was said to have spent most of his time performing miracles, teaching, and assisting those in need.
 The Saint’s throne is composed of 94 kilograms of gold and the throne by itself has a value of millions, and all these factors make it one of the world’s richest temples.

 4. Somnath Temple, Gujarat, India